• Skip to primary navigation

 12. Carrots

-Carrots are loaded with beta-carotene and vitamin A, both of which are crucial for maintaining skin health.
-They protect the skin from sun damage and encourage skin cell regeneration, which keeps the complexion looking youthful.
+Carrots are loaded with beta-carotene and vitamin A, crucial for maintaining skin health.
+They protect the skin from sun damage and encourage skin cell regeneration, keeping the complexion youthful.

 How to Have It: